Paul K. Chu

-Paul K. Chu (朱劍豪) is a specialist in plasma surface modification and materials science.
-He is Chair Professor of Materials Engineering in the Department of Physics, Department of Materials Science & Engineering, and Department of Biomedical Engineering at City University of Hong Kong.
+Paul K. Chu (朱劍豪) is a materials scientist specializing in plasma surface modification and materials science.
+He is a Chair Professor of Materials Engineering at City University of Hong Kong, with appointments in the Department of Physics, Department of Materials Science and Engineering, and Department of Biomedical Engineering.

-Biography
+Education

-He received his BS in mathematics (cum laude) from the Ohio State University in 1977 and MS and PhD in chemistry from Cornell University in 1979 and 1982, respectively.
+Chu received a Bachelor of Science degree in mathematics (cum laude) from The Ohio State University in 1977.
+He obtained his Master of Science and Doctor of Philosophy degrees in chemistry from Cornell University in 1979 and 1982, respectively.